AlexSkrypnyk/customizer/README.md

 - `arrayUnsetDeep()` - Unset a fully or partially matched value in a nested array, removing empty arrays.

-Question validation helpers are not provided in this class, but you can easily create them using custom regular expression or add them from the [AlexSkrypnyk/str2name](https://github.com/AlexSkrypnyk/Str2Name) package.
+Validation helpers for questions are not provided in this class, but you can easily create them using custom regular expression or add them from the [AlexSkrypnyk/str2name](https://github.com/AlexSkrypnyk/Str2Name) package.